Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Shrug it Off

-When recovering from your own conditions decrease the test's difficulty by **1** (this means you can potentially recover from minor conditions without needing resources or needing to roll).
+When recovering from your own conditions decrease the test's difficulty by **1** (this means you can potentially recover from minor conditions without needing paraphernalia or needing to roll).

+### Forager

+Increase the amount of paraphernalia you gain while resting by **1.**

 ---

 ### Weather Watcher

-Predicting weather while resting only costs you **1** resource, not matter the difficulty.
+Predicting weather while resting only costs you **1** paraphernalia, not matter the difficulty.

 ---